Squat and dead lift vs stability ball exercises for core activation

 Extension of the body occurs when the upper body, torso and pelvis rotate up and back.
 In a properly performed deadlift, this will happen simultaneously with the hips moving forward and the knees extending.
 Two of the biggest mistakes I see when this movement is performed are locking the knees out before the upper body is extended or allowing the back to “round” and magnifying the kyphotic (upper back) curvature while de-emphasizing the lordotic (lower back) curvature.
 I need to add that a slight curve of the upper back will present no danger and will happen to most while using heavy weight, but if you look like the hunch back of Notre Dame while performing the exercise that’s a different story.

 The main reason your lower back would round, which could cause devastating trauma to the lumbar area, is weak erector muscles.
-There are various exercises you can use to strengthen your lower back like good mornings, arched back good mornings, arched back stiff legged deadlifts, and reverse hyperextensions, but good mornings and its variation in my opinion are probably the best exercise for this purpose.
+There are various exercises you can use to strengthen your lower back like good mornings, arched back good mornings, arched back stiff legged deadlifts, and reverse hyperextensions, but good mornings and its variation in my opinion are probably the best exercise for this purpose.??????

 The Dead lift